TarasYarovyi/TarasYarovyi/README.md

 I've been learning to code for 2 years.
 At first I just wanted to understand what is going on the other side of the screen, but then javascript became my passion.

 * 🌍  I'm based in Wroclaw, Poland
+* 🏢  and working in IT hardware sales
 * ✉️  You can contact me via e-mail [yarovoy.taras@gmail.com](mailto:yarovoy.taras@gmail.com)
 * 🧠  Currently, I'm learning MongoDB
 * 🤝  I'm open to collaboration and new challenges.